 Maintenance of the 3 fund portfolio is also much easier and should be done on a quarterly basis to ensure the allocation levels are in line with one’s strategy.
 By contrast if I had to do quarterly maintenance for my current portfolio of stocks, funds and ETFs it would take hours and I still wouldn’t get the diversification I get with the three index portfolio.

-In this article, part of a three part series, I am going to look at options for picking a US equity mutual fund.
-Based on the research I did and looking at Morningstar comparisons, it really comes to down to Vanguard or Fidelity funds because they provide the lowest cost options.
+Based on the research I did and looking at a variety of fund managers, it really comes to down to Vanguard or Fidelity funds because they provide the lowest cost options for broad based market index funds.
 The table below provides a comparison of the two large cap US equity fund offerings from each of these two companies.
 The choice comes down to holding a fund that is mainly focused on the largest domestic companies as measured against the S&P 500, or to get an even broader mix with a total stock market fund that includes S&P 500 stocks plus other small-, mid-, and growth stocks.

 From a diversification perspective the total stock market fund is the smarter choice.
 It contains nearly 3200 shares vs around 500 for the domestic large cap fund.
 While the expenses are similar, the average returns for the total stock market funds are higher across all time frames.
 This is likely due to these funds including small and mid cap stocks which tend to provide higher returns over the longer term (albeit for more risk/variability).

 So the choice comes down to choosing the Vanguard or Fidelity total stock market fund which both pretty accurately match their benchmark.
 The Vanguard Total Stock Market Index Fund (VTSAX) is the easy choice here though thanks to its lower expense ratio (0.01% difference to Fidelity which adds up over time) and its marginally higher returns across all time periods.